MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-results.md

 After the app is set up and the connection is ready in the advanced insights app, the survey source admin can push survey data to Viva Insights.

 1. In the survey app, set up an export to send survey data to Viva Insights after a specific survey closes.
-1. Set up a connection to Viva Insights, name it, select the specific survey, and add date ranges to share with Viva Insights.
+2. Select the specific survey and add date ranges to share with Viva Insights.
-1. Select **Submit**.

 ## Validation